ecostarsorg/ecostarsorg.github.io/careers/full-stack.md

 - 🕐 Flexible hours with overlapping time frame (10:00 - 15:00)
 - 💰 40-55k + equity

 *NOTE: Engineer: a practitioner of engineering, professional who invents, designs, analyzes, builds and tests machines, complex systems, structures, gadgets and materials to fulfill functional objectives and requirements while considering the limitations imposed by practicality, regulation, safety and cost.
-Engineering is a mindset, not a diploma.*
+We believe engineering is a mindset, not a diploma.*

 ## 💚 About Ecostars